slowernews/wisdom-tldr/README.md

 	|   )|   )     |___ |   )|   )|   )|   )|   )|    | |   )|   )|___
 	|__/ |  /      |    |__/ |__/ |  / |__/ |__/||__  | |__/ |  /  __/

-###On identity

-You are your deeds, have personal accountability.

-> *'Weakness of attitude becomes weakness of character.'*

-> *'How you do anything is how you do everything.'*

-> *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

-> *'Be the person your dog think you are.'*

-> *'Cancel your pity party.
-Pull yourself together and take total ownership for everything in your life.'*

-Invest in yourself.

-> *'The definition of a man is and should be an evolving target.
-Never stop working on yourself.
-Always strive to be better.'*

-===
-###On authenticity

-> *'If you try to be something you're not, you end up being nothing.'*

-> *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*

 ===